sofieditmer/cds-language/assignments/assignment5_TopicModeling/README.md

 ![alt text](https://github.com/sofieditmer/cds-language/blob/main/assignments/assignment5_TopicModeling/out/topics.png)

 __Conclusion__ <br>
 Some topics are more clear than others.
 If I had had more time, I would look into that.
-I would also like to look at how the contents of the tweets change over time, i.e. what Donald Trump is generally concerned with over the years. <br>
+I would also like to look at how the contents of the tweets change over time, i.e. how the contents of the tweets change over time. <br>

 ### Running the script <br>
 Step-by-step-guide: